Soviet Volunteer Group: Operation

 In October 1937, some 450 Soviet pilots and technicians assembled in Moscow, subsequently traveling to Alma Ata to bring 155 fighter aircraft, 62 bombers, and 8 trainers into China.
 The Soviets arrived as private citizens and initially wore civilian clothing, the mission remaining a secret even from their closest relatives.
 They were instructed to avoid using the term comrade, and in the event of their capture they were to claim that they were former members of the White movement permanently residing in China.
 Prior to each mission, the pilots changed into Chinese uniforms, whilst their planes were marked with Chinese Air Force insignia.
+In 1938 the Group bombed Taipei; the physical results of the attack are believed to have been limited but the propaganda impact was significant.

 By 1941, the Soviet-built aircraft sent to China would amount to 885, including two-engine and four-engine bombers, though the latter were never used in combat.
 Apart from the aforementioned I-15, I-16 and UT-4, the Soviets also supplied Tupolev TB-3, Tupolev SB, and Ilyushin DB-3 bombers.
 Over 1,200 aircraft had been sent to China by the end of 1941.
 At the time of the arrival of the first Soviet volunteers, the Chinese Air Force had been reduced to less than 100 serviceable aircraft.
 These were machines so outdated that the Soviets described them as a "museum of antiquity", and were manned by less than 600 men.
 Morale was low and the improvement of the situation was hampered by corrupt officials who bought outdated foreign equipment in return for bribes.
 The Japanese outnumbered the Chinese in the air by a 13:1 ratio and were better trained.
 Moreover, the Japanese aircraft were faster and equipped with such novelties as night vision devices and radios, easily outmaneuvering and overpowering any opposition.